Welcome to this Unity 2D tutorial. In this lesson, we’ll build a basic

 }

-// Check if we had matches this pass
+// Check if any matches were found

 bool hadMatches = matchedGems.Count > 0;